andrewmontes87/practical_statistics_py/README.md

 *Peter Bruce & Andrew Bruce, O'Reilly [2017]*

 Goal is to show implementation of practical statistics using Python 3, Numpy, Pandas, Scipy, Matplotlib, and Seaborn.

+Essentially, a Python version of [the official R repo](https://github.com/andrewgbruce/statistics-for-data-scientists)

+With some extra material added from this [Probability and Statistics Cookbook](http://pages.cs.wisc.edu/~tdw/files/cookbook-en.pdf) from [Matthias Vallentin](http://matthias.vallentin.net/)

 ### Dev